score-p/scorep_libwrap_examples/math.h/README.txt

 ###############################################################################
 $ vim -p math.filter missing.filter uncertain.filter

-# Put everything from missing.filter and uncertain.filter into math.filter
+# Put everything from missing.filter and everything with the prefix "__" in uncertain.filter into math.filter

 ###############################################################################
 $ make